evildmp/conference-handbook/handbook/event-itself/social-events.rst

 Code of conduct
 ===============

-Ensure that it's made very clear that the conference code of conduct not only applies to all social events, but even to informal and unofficial gatherings of people attending the conference.
+Ensure that it's made very clear that the :doc:`conference code of conduct </code-of-conduct>` not only applies to all social events, but even to informal and unofficial gatherings of people attending the conference.

 Dietary requirements
 ====================